IE-555/HW7-API-LLIN38_XUANYULU_QXIAO2/README.md

 The original index of "Schedule" dataframe is stop id.
 - Add stop id (the index) to be a new column of the dataframe
-- Rename the newly added column as "stop_id".
+- Rename the newly added column as "stop_id"
 ```
 Schedule1 = Schedule.reset_index()
 Schedule2 = Schedule1.rename(columns={'index':'stop_id'})
 ```

 The last character of stop_id tells the direction of the stop (N represents North, S represents South).
-- Read the last character of stop_id to identify the direction.
+- Read the last character of stop_id to identify the direction
-- Insert the new direction column to a specific postion, e.g. column position 1 in this case.
+- Insert the new direction column to a specific postion, e.g. column position 1 in this case
 ```
 Direction = []